 In the next year, an assessment of current course offerings that include these outcomes will be prepared to examine the possible gaps in our course offerings.
 The campus faculty has already begun to respond to the challenge.
 A number of first year discovery courses have been proposed on the topic and this summer the campus will be offering its first curriculum workshop (The Prairie Project) for faculty aimed at improving or developing new courses that include climate and sustainability.
 The School of Earth, Society, and Environment has developed an on-line certificate program in environmental sustainability and plans a future degree program.
 In addition, the College of Engineering has recently announced the Energy and Sustainability Engineering graduate option, designed to involve students from both the College and other colleges in the pursuit of sustainable and climate related education.

-This spring semester, the Scholarship of Sustainability Series was made available to faculty, staff, students and the public.
-It is modeled as public lectures, follow on discussions and debate, and a deeper examination by students in the classroom.
-Faculty, staff, and students from across campus participated in the series.

-Educational opportunities are evident throughout the iCAP.
-For example, in terms of life cycle assessment and waste reduction, Professor William Bullock of Industrial Design developed and implemented an E-Waste project including both education and outreach components.
-One-hundred and sixteen tons of electronic waste was collected from the community at large and recycled and/or reused in a class design competition.

 Research

 Research is central to the sustainability of our campus and our region.
 Already a world leader in sustainability and climate research, the campus is developing opportunities for researchers from diverse disciplines to come together to explore new frontiers in discovering solutions to the challenges ahead.
 Innovative research collaborations focused on creating knowledge and new technologies are being developed to discover, analyze, and implement new approaches for meeting the ‘long emergency’.
 For example, a new collaboration with the University of California Berkeley on the development of bio-energy solutions recently formed.
 A Memorandum of Understanding with the Center for the Advancement of Sustainability Innovations (CASI) in the Office of the Engineer Research and Development Center (ERDC), has been established to pursue several areas of collaboration revolving around food, water and energy.